eko14jch/eko14jch/README.md

-- 👋 Hi, I'm Johannes
+- 👋 Hi, I'm JG
-- 🤓 I'm interested in statistics (especially probability theory), computer science and AI.
+- 🌱 I’m currently studying mathematics.
+- 🤓 I love all kinds of problem solving, regardless of level and tangibility.
 <!--
 **eko14jch/eko14jch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.